 On the outbreak of WWII, he joined the Royal Air Force as a pilot and was shot down over the North Sea which gained him the Air Force Cross.

 After the war he became the landlord of The George in Dorchester near Henley on Thames, in Oxfordshire (Later to be presided over by equally legenday, Gerry Stonhill).
 It was at this point he took up racing and acquired his ironic nick-name "Curly" as he was quite bald after the shock of an accident years before the war.
 He was renowned for a series of interesting hats!

-"Curly" was one of the first to place an order for the new production Cooper F3 car, the MkII, which he raced with some success, including second to Moss at Silverstone in May 1949 and a win at Goodwood.
+Curly was one of the first customers of the latest Cooper F3 car, the MkII, which he raced with some success, including finishing second to Moss at Silverstone in May 1949 and taking a win at Goodwood.

-"Curly" also competed at Le Mans in an MG.
-It was the first running of the race after the war, Curly teamed up with George Phillips but they were disqualified for receiving outside assistance, the guilty mechanic even being driven back to the pits in the car before it re-joined the race, with reports suggesting he was even waving to the crowd.
+Curly also raced an MG at Le Mans.
+It was the first post war running of the race and Curly teamed up with George Phillips however they were disqualified for receiving outside assistance, the guilty mechanic even being driven back to the pits in the car before it re-joined the race, with reports suggesting he was even waving to the crowd.

 Sadly, while racing a JBS in a 500cc F3 at Caste Combe in the last meeting of 1951, Curly overturned and sustained severe head injuries from which he died.